-As of June 30, 2018, Northland had 252 MW of generating capacity under construction, representing the Deutsche Bucht offshore wind project ("Deutsche Bucht" or "DeBu").
-In July 2018, the project was increased to 269 MW.
+As of September 30, 2018, Northland had 269 MW of generating capacity under construction, representing the Deutsche Bucht offshore wind project ("Deutsche Bucht" or "DeBu").
 Furthermore, Northland has a portfolio of projects in various stages of development in Europe, North America and Asia.